telerik/blazor-docs/components/chart/tooltip/overview.md

 ### Parameter Settings

-You can customize the appearance of the tooltip by using:
+You can customize the appearance of the individual series tooltip by using:

 * `Background` - control the background color by applying a CSS color string, including HEX and RGB.
 By default the it will match the color for the category.